 Our findings: This seam was by far the strongest.
 The mesh fabric will tear before the seam blows out.

-Conclusion: We decided to stick with traditional sewing for our screen bags.
-We use 100% nylon thread for maximum strength.
+We decided to stick with traditional sewing for our screen bags.
 For flower and trim processing, we found a traditional seam with the bag turned inside out contained the material well.
 However, for processing finer materials and concentrates, material will escape through a standard seam.
-To combat this, we designed a special fold in our seam so nothing escapes.
-Our 25 & 37 micron bags are all made with this seam.
-It doesn’t hurt anything if processing flowers, if anything it makes the seam stronger.
-But for fine material, it does the trick!
-If you still find that pesky fine material is escaping through the seams, apply less pressure and give it a little more time.
-Another trick is to turn the bag so the long seam is facing up.
+To combat this, we designed a special fold in our seam to keep the material from seeping through the seam.
+Our 37, 25 and smaller micron bags are all made with this seam and out perform single stitch bags every time.